Ireland: Catholic Heritage of Emerald Isles – August 2018 (SOLD OUT)

 Join us for our next pilgrimage to the Emerald Isle of Ireland where we will discover the Catholic heritage of this courageous Catholic land.
+The beauty of this country has to be seen to be believed.
+It would also be harder to find a friendlier country.
 To see videos of one of our earlier pilgrimages to Ireland, click here and here.

 We will have Fr.
 James Conlon with us.
 He is a citizen of Ireland and pastor of St. Francis of Assisi Catholic Church in Ann Arbor, MI.
 He was an Irish barrister (lawyer) before becoming a priest.
 He will share his intimate knowledge and love his country with us.

 Along with special guest Terry Barber from the Catholic Resource Center, St. Joseph Communications, founder of Lighthouse Media and host of the Terry & Jesse Show.